HOME MEDICINE CABINET FOR CAREGIVERS

 Add medicines in a way that does not become a weekend project

-The easiest entry point is scanning. mojApteczka connects to Poland’s Register of Medicinal Products, RPL, which covers 78,000+ medicines.
-That makes it easier to attach accurate product information to a scanned package without typing everything by hand.
+The easiest starting point is to add items quickly with the scanner. mojApteczka uses RPL, the Polish Register of Medicinal Products, which covers 78,000+ medicines.
+That makes it easier to attach accurate product data to a scanned package without typing everything by hand.

 In practice, one rule works well: start with the 10 to 15 most important items.
 Add the rest gradually during normal care.
 That is far more realistic than trying to build a perfect inventory in one sitting.